noddos/noddos/README.md

 The noddos client configuration file (Default: /etc/noddos/noddos.conf) is a JSON file with the configuration settings.

 __DeviceProfilesFile__: The list of deviceprofiles for matching hosts against.
 This file is saved to this location by the shell script that downloads the file from the cloud and checks its signature.
 Default: /var/lib/noddos/DeviceProfiles.json

-__DnsmasqLogFile__: The dnsmasq daemon is configured per the installation instructions to write his extended DNS and DHCP logging to this file.
-Nodddos tails this file, parses the log lines and populates its DNS and DHCP tables with the information.
-Default: /var/log/dnsmasq.log.
-On LEDE firmware, it reads /tmp/system.log.

 __MatchFile__: Noddos will write all current matched devices to this file after receiving a SIGTERM signal.
 At startup, Noddos will read this file to have an initial list of matched devices.
 Default: /var/lib/noddos/DeviceMatches.json on Linux systems and /etc/noddos/DeviceMatches.json on routers wit hLede firmware